Policies and Procedures

 4. Students will need to meet with the program advisor to design a new course plan.

-1. Students who wish to withdraw from a course are required to complete a Course Withdrawal Form before the beginning of the second class session.
+1. Students who wish to withdraw from a course are required to complete a Pre-Service (Course or Program) Withdrawal Form before the beginning of the second class session.

-4. Students will be rescheduled for the next available course offering which may delay the student’s ability to complete the program in a timely manner.
+3. Students will be rescheduled as requested which may delay the student’s ability to complete the program in a timely manner.

 Withdrawal Administrative: (WA)